bjornburton/configuration/README.md

 ------------------------------------------------------------
-Texlive from Arch repositories is missing tlmgr and so updates from TUG are not possible.
-This is intentional but makes texlive, well, not quite so alive and manual package instalation is a PITA.
+Texlive from the Arch repositories is missing tlmgr and so updates from TUG are not possible.
+This is intentional but makes texlive, well, not quite so alive and manual package installation is a PITA.

 Instead I installed the official version from http://mirror.ctan.org/systems/texlive/tlnet/install-tl-unx.tar.gz

+So far it has worked perfectly and pacman and tlmgr are not colliding.

 The file "/etc/profile" exports paths for texlive 2014
 ------------------------------------------------------------

 ------------------------------------------------------------
-File ".Xmodmap" supplants the Caps_Lock fuction (rarely needed) with the Escape used for mode switching in VIM.
+File ".Xmodmap" supplants the Caps_Lock function (rarely needed) with the Escape used for mode switching in VIM.
 It's a hidden file that should be placed in the home directory.
 ------------------------------------------------------------

 ------------------------------------------------------------
-conky.desktop is placed into ~/.config/autostart/
-conky is wrapped in a bash script to prevent additional instances on a restored session.
-This is a dumb hack.
-There is something wrong with the mechanism.
-It seems unique to conky.
+File 50-embedded_devices.rules
+is a collection of udev rules and so goes here: /etc/udev/rules.d/ It allows software like avrdude to access ISP hardware.
+The two important ones, for me, are usbtiny and usbasp.

 ------------------------------------------------------------